fyquah/hardcaml_zprize/README.md

 z3 should be installed to run tests.

 # Compiling OCaml and Hardcaml code

+The RTL (Verilog) used by various flows in this repo is written using the (Hardcaml)[https://github.com/janestreet/hardcaml] library, which needs OCaml installed to generate.

 1. Follow the instructions in https://opam.ocaml.org/doc/Install.html to install opam, the OCaml package manager